 Hiking and Biking

 This is a great place if you are bringing the bike in your RV.
-Your bicycling needs are well taken care of in Curry Hammock State Park as the park heartily welcomes its visitors to ride their vehicles on the roadways as well as the two-mile Florida Keys Overseas Heritage Trail, which provides an easy access to the city of Marathon.
+Your bicycling needs are well taken care of in Curry Hammock State Park as the park heartily welcomes its visitors to ride their vehicles on the roadways as well as the two-mile Florida Keys Overseas Heritage Trail, which provides easy access to the city of Marathon.
 The nearly two-mile Curry Hammock Nature Trail smoothly transitions into the rock land hammocks promising you an unforgettable visual delight.
 The four-mile Grassy Key Trail overlaps the Overseas Heritage Trail and serves as a passage between Marathon and Grassy Key.